Why does the Solana Highlands apartment community need to be revitalized?

 How will a revitalized Solana Highlands impact current and prospective low-income residents?

-Solana Highlands currently has 14 affordable units that become market rate upon vacancy.
+Solana Highlands currently has 12 expired affordable units that became market rate upon vacancy.
 As part of the revitalized Solana Highlands, 32 affordable units are proposed, which would increase the available inventory of low-income housing in Solana Beach.
-Prospective tenants will need to meet age and income qualifications for the proposed units.
-More details about the application process and selection will be available approximately six months prior to completion of the senior apartments.
+Prospective residents will need to meet age and income qualifications for the proposed units.
+More details about the application process and selection will be available approximately six months prior to completion of the low-income senior apartments.

 When will construction start?